gitronald/google-exposure-engagement/README.md

 in `run_analysis.R`.

 `table_coefficients.ipynb`:
-- This notebook loads and reshapes regression coefficients, CIs, and P-values
+- This notebook loads and reshapes the regression coefficients, CIs, t-values,
-produced in `run_analysis.R`.
-It outputs a latex tables of formatted regression
+and P-values produced in `run_analysis.R`.
+It outputs a latex tables of
-results that we further edited by hand to produce Extended Data Tables 4-7.
+formatted regression results that we further edited by hand to produce
+Extended Data Tables 4-7.

 `figure_individual_level.ipynb`:
 - This notebook loads, reshapes, and plots participant-level distributions of